Mining in Tajikistan

 Tajikistan has rich deposits of gold, silver, and antimony.
-The largest silver deposits are in Sughd Province, where Tajikistan's largest gold mining operation also is located.
+The largest silver deposits are in Sughd Province, where Tajikistan's largest gold mining operation is also located.
 Russia's Norilsk nickel company has explored a large new silver deposit at Bolshoy Kanimansur.
 More than 400 mineral deposits of some 70 different minerals have been discovered in Tajikistan, including strontium, tungsten, molybdenum, bismuth, salt, lead, zinc, fluorspar, and mercury.
 These minerals have been found suitable for mining.
-Uranium, an important mineral in the Soviet era, remains in some quantity but is no longer extracted.
+Uranium, an important mineral in the Soviet era, remains in some quantity but is no longer being extracted.
 The Tajikistan Aluminium Company (TALCO), an aluminium smelter, is the country's only large-scale production enterprise in the mining sector.
 Tajikistan hosts the annual Mining World Tajikistan, an international exhibition on mining in Dushanbe.

 History

 The mining industry reached a notable level in the 9th–11th centuries, visible by ancient mining openings and metallurgical operations.
 These are evident in the Karamazar Mountains' Mansura mine, in the Kondara Ore Gorge, the Koninukra Silver Mine, Pamir, Darvaza, Kukhilal, and the Lyadzhvardara Lazurite Gorge.
 The archaeologist Mikhail Evgenievich Masson explored early mining sites in the eastern Tajikistan mountains.

 Rare metals were not mined in Tajikistan before the World War II.
 The output of concentrates of rare metals in 1943, however, exceeded that of 1941 by sixty times, and that of 1942 by ten times.

 No copper, molybdenum, tungsten, or zinc has been produced in recent years and mining activity since the 1990s has been severely disrupted due to civil war and political conflict.

 Mineral exports contribute substantially to the national economy of Tajikistan.
 According to the 2008 statistics of the World Bank, aluminium contributed about 50% to the national exchequer, with aluminium and cotton accounting for 9% of the gross domestic product.